What Are Medigap Plans?

 - Plans F and G are the most popular and comprehensive Medigap plan types in Louisiana.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.

-- Louisiana requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65.
-However, monthly premiums are much higher.
+- Louisiana does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, therefore plan options for this group are limited.

 Medicare Supplement Plans in Louisiana

 |Compare ratings of some of Louisiana’s Medigap providers:|

 |Insurance company||A.M.
 Best rating||NAIC complaint index||BBB rating||Consumer Affairs|

 Medigap policies serve as your secondary source of insurance after Medicare pays.
 Medigap fills in the “gaps” between what Medicare pays for covered services and what you are charged.
 Some plans offer extended coverage for Part B excess charges and foreign travel emergency costs.